 Foreign currency impact on EBIT.
-More than 75% of Airbus' revenues are denominated in US dollars, whereas a substantial portion of its costs is incurred in euros and, to a lesser extent, pounds sterling.
-Given the long-term nature of its business cycles (evidenced by its multi-year backlog), Airbus hedges a significant portion of its net foreign exchange exposure to mitigate the impact of exchange rate fluctuations on its EBIT.
+More than 75% of the Company's revenues are denominated in US dollars, whereas a substantial portion of its costs is incurred in euros and, to a lesser extent, pounds sterling.
+Given the long-term nature of its business cycles (evidenced by its multi-year backlog), the Company hedges a significant portion of its net foreign exchange exposure to mitigate the impact of exchange rate fluctuations on its EBIT.
 Please refer to the "Notes to the IFRS Consolidated Financial Statements - Note 35: Information about Financial Instruments" and see "- Risk Factors - 1.
 Financial Market Risks - Foreign Currency Exposure".
-In addition to the impact that hedging activities have on Airbus' EBIT, the latter is also affected by the impact of revaluation of certain assets and liabilities at the closing rate and the impact of natural hedging.
+In addition to the impact that hedging activities have on the Company's EBIT, the latter is also affected by the impact of revaluation of certain assets and liabilities at the closing rate and the impact of natural hedging.

-During 2017, cash flow hedges covering approximately US\$25.3 billion of Airbus' US dollar-denominated revenues matured.
-In 2017, the compounded exchange rate at which hedged US dollar-denominated revenues were accounted for was €/US\$1.29, as compared to €/US\$1.32 in 2016.
-See "-2.1.2.4 Foreign Currency Translation".
+During 2018, cash flow hedges covering approximately US\$25.4 billion of the Company's US dollar-denominated revenues matured.
+In 2018, the compounded exchange rate at which hedged US dollar-denominated revenues were accounted for was \in/US \$1.24, as compared to \notin/US \$1.29 in 2017.
+See "- 2.1.2.4 Foreign Currency Translation".

-During 2016, cash flow hedges covering approximately US\$23.5 billion of Airbus' US dollar-denominated revenues matured excluding US\$1.5 billion of new hedges entered into to address intra-year shifts in Net Exposure linked to delivery phasing.
-In 2016, the compounded exchange rate at which hedged US dollar-denominated revenues were accounted for was €-US\$1.32, as compared to €-US\$1.34 in 2015.
+During 2017, cash flow hedges covering approximately US\$25.3 billion of the Company's US dollar-denominated revenues matured.
+In 2017, the compounded exchange rate at which hedged US dollar-denominated revenues were accounted for was \in /US\$1.29, as compared to \in /US\$1.32 in 2016.
+See "- 2.1.2.4 Foreign Currency Translation".